jensepas/mso-ai-meta-description/readme.txt

 1. Log in to your WordPress admin dashboard.
 2. Navigate to Plugins > Add New.
-3. Search for "MSO Meta Description".
+3. Search for "MSO AI Meta Description".
 4. Find the plugin by MS-ONLY and click "Install Now".
 5. Click "Activate" once installation is complete.

 **Manual Installation (Upload):**

-1. Download the plugin zip file (mso-meta-description.zip) from the WordPress Plugin Directory (or source).
+1. Download the plugin zip file (mso-ai-meta-description.zip) from the WordPress Plugin Directory (or source).
 2. Log in to your WordPress admin dashboard.
 3. Navigate to Plugins > Add New.
 4. Click the "Upload Plugin" button at the top.